 Trial

 The trial is where the prosecution and defense present their arguments, evidence, and witnesses before a judge or jury.
 The prosecution must prove the defendant's guilt beyond a reasonable doubt.
-Our job during this phase is to challenge the evidence in your case and ensure that your constitutionally protected rights are being honored.
+Our job during this phase is to challenge the evidence in your case and work to ensure that your constitutionally protected rights are being honored.

-Motions After Trial
+Emotions After Trial

 After a trial, either side may file post-trial motions, such as a motion for a new trial or to set aside the verdict.
 These motions can address issues like errors during the trial or newly discovered evidence that could change the outcome.
 This step provides an additional layer of review before sentencing or appeals.